Forms¶

 Notes:

-- This function is only executed if there are no other errors in the form.
+• This function is only executed if there are no other errors in the form.

-Determining form fields dynamically¶
+Determining form fields dynamically

-If you need the list of form fields to be dynamic, instead of
+If you need the list of form fields to be dynamic, instead of form_fields you can define a function get_form_fields:

-def get_form_fields(self):
+def get_form_fields(player):

-if self.player.num_bids == 3:
+if player.num_bids == 3:

 return ['bid_1', 'bid_2', 'bid_3']